-- Preparation and leadership of Sunday worship including scripture study, crafting of liturgy and bulletin, sermon preparation, planning of music in coordination with Minister of Music and seasonal worship themes and preparation with Worship Ministry Team - Faith formation and vitality through prayer, Bible study, new member classes, and identifying helpful resources for lay persons and Ministry Teams - Leadership development by supporting Church Council, working with Worship Ministry Team, supervising church staff, and coordinating with Ministry Teams - Pastoral care especially for hospitalized and ailing members - Participation in wider church and community activities as time permits and encouraging member participation
+- Preparation and leadership of Sunday worship including scripture study, crafting of liturgy and bulletin, sermon preparation, planning of music in coordination with employed musicians, and seasonal worship themes and preparation with laypersons and lay ministry. - Faith formation and vitality through prayer, Bible study, new member classes, and identifying helpful resources for laypersons. - Leadership development by supporting Church Council, supervising church staff, and coordinating with committees.

+- Pastoral care especially for hospitalized and ailing members - Participation in the wider church and community activities as time permits and encouraging member participation